tarwn/lessthandot-hugo/blogs/content/posts/2014-12-24-please-sir-can-i-have-some-more-shiny-hardware-and-net.md

 ---
-title: “Please sir, can I have some more?” – shiny hardware and .NET
+title: \"Please sir, can I have some more?\" – shiny hardware and .NET
 author: Tahir Khalid
 type: post
 date: 2014-12-25T03:02:24+00:00